CategoricalData/hydra/hydra-haskell/README.md

   coderDecode = pure . read}
 ```

-The `()`'s indicates that this coder is stateless in both directions, which makes the use of `Coder` overkill in this case.
+The `()`'s indicate that this coder is stateless in both directions, which makes the use of `Coder` overkill in this case.
 For a more realistic, but still simple example, see the [JSON coder](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/main/haskell/Hydra/Ext/Json/Coder.hs), which makes use of state for error propagation.
 For a more sophisticated example, see the [Haskell coder](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/main/haskell/Hydra/Ext/Haskell/Coder.hs)
 or the [Java coder](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/main/haskell/Hydra/Ext/Java/Coder.hs);